 - Do all trustees understand the financial position of the trust and the level of risk inherent in the trust assets held?

 - Have the trustees developed an investment policy statement which takes into account the level of risk they wish to carry, and is there evidence of regular monitoring financial investments and service providers against relevant benchmarks?

 - Does the trust hold satisfactory insurance cover to mitigate any risks that the trustees are carrying?

 - Do the trustees review the strategic goals of the trust on a regular basis and create plans to achieve those goals?

 - Should the trustees obtain the services of professional experts to assist in the management of the trust and its investments?

-Have the settlors created a memorandum of wishes, and are all other documents (eg wills, enduring powers of attorney etc.) consistent with
+- Have the settlors created a memorandum of wishes, and are all other documents (eg wills, enduring powers of attorney etc.) consistent with the trust deed?

 What actions can YOU take?